 Overall, the Ocean Course has become less wild, less temperamental, and more one-dimensional—a far cry from the Ryder Cup venue that David Feherty described as “like something from Mars.”
 Today, the well-irrigated fairways and rough tamp down the unpredictability of the ground game.
 At the same time, if you hit a foul ball, you probably won’t find it, and you won’t be asked to weigh the risks and rewards of a recovery attempt.
 The consequences of good shots and bad shots alike are more black and white than they used to be.

 Yet Kiawah Island Golf Resort’s rationale for these changes is understandable.
-Most amateurs would find the Ocean Course brutally difficult even if the turf were slow (which it’s not, exactly) and the wind were still (which it almost never is).
-Somehow average Joes and Janes need to get around 18 holes in a timely fashion.
+Most amateurs would find the Ocean Course brutally difficult even if the turf were slow (which it’s not, exactly) and the winds were light (which they almost never are).
+Somehow the resort needs to get average Joes and Janes around 18 holes in a timely fashion.
 Plus, the greenkeepers have legitimate concerns about blowing, shifting sand.
-As fun as it is to imagine a golf course mutating with the elements, it can be a maintenance nightmare.
+It’s fun to imagine allowing a golf course to mutate with the elements, but actually doing so can result in a maintenance nightmare.